vitali-fedulov/images/README.md

 ## Example of comparing 2 photos

-To test this example Go-file, since the latest version (v2) uses modules, you need to initialize them with a command:
+To test this example go-file, you need to initialize modules from command line, because the latest version (v2) uses them:

 `go mod init foo`

 Here `foo` can be anything for testing purposes.
 Then get the required import:

-`go get github.com/vitali-fedulov/images/v2`.
+`go get github.com/vitali-fedulov/images/v2`

 Now you are ready to run or build the example.